ckeditor/ckeditor5/packages/ckeditor5-build-balloon-block/README.md

 			window.editor = editor;
 		} )
 		.catch( error => {
-			console.error( 'There was a problem with initializing the editor', error );
+			console.error( 'There was a problem initializing the editor.', error );
 		} );
 </script>
 ```